Viva Variety: Reunions

 On January 29, 2011, at the Eureka Theatre in San Francisco, California a two-show reunion of Viva Variety was held as part of the 10th annual San Francisco Sketchfest.
 Lennon, Kenney-Silver and Black reunited for a live, on-stage performance of Viva Variety, with a guest appearance by State alumnus Robert Ben Garant.
-These sold out shows included video highlights from the original show on the "jumbotron" and new, improvised material by the cast.
+These sold-out shows included video highlights from the original show on the "jumbotron" and new, improvised material by the cast.
 Skits included: a game of "Thomas vs. George", where an audience member had to guess which Jefferson was being described, Johnny Blue Jeans ranked the Police Academy movies in order of cinematic importance, Mr. Laupin pretended to surf while letting inappropriate joke waves pass by, and the former Mrs. Laupin sold Perma-ham as only she can.

-A second reunion was staged as part of the 2023 SF Sketchfest on January 21, 2023 at the Great Star Theater in San Francisco.
-This show — staged as a live broadcast of an Italian morning radio show — included Ken Marino as the Bolognese radio host, David Wain as his sidekick Eddie, and Joe Lo Truglio as the former Mrs. Laupin's new fiancee Renee Zamboni (Canada's number one Corey Feldman impersonator).
+A second reunion was staged as part of the 2023 SF Sketchfest on January 21, 2023, at the Great Star Theater in San Francisco.
+This show — staged as a live broadcast of an Italian morning radio show — included Ken Marino as the Bolognese radio host, David Wain as his sidekick Eddie, and Joe Lo Truglio as the former Mrs. Laupin's new fiancée Renee Zamboni (Canada's number one Corey Feldman impersonator).
 Songs included a tribute to Bill Cosby, a song about both Robin Williams and Pam Dawber, and a Buca di Beppo AI-generated hit.
 All of this happened while Chinatown celebrated Lunar New Year with Fireworks directly outside the theatre, making Mr. Laupin wonder aloud if we were all in a shelter-in-place situation inside the theatre.